FixedBit/lslint-for-vscode/README.md

 If you are looking for a way to write LSL scripts from VSCode then this extension should help you a lot!

+I have updated LSLint to the current LSL calls as of July 2021.
+[Check it out here](https://github.com/FixedBit/lslint/)

 ## Three things to note

 * You must download and install LSLint yourself for this extension to work.
-Visit their [releases page](https://github.com/Makopo/lslint/releases/) to download it for your system.
+Visit the [LSLint releases page](https://github.com/FixedBit/lslint/releases/) to download it for your system.
 * You must add the folder containing LSLint to your path.
 This will depend on your operating system and instructions for that will be on your [favorite search engine](https://bfy.tw/RJg8).
 * I am not a professional TypeScript/NodeJS programmer and this is the first thing I have ever written in it.
 Any contributions or fixes are always welcome as Pull Requests.